Slip & Fall Accidents

 Importance of Documenting Every Detail for Slip & Fall Cases

-After a slip and fall accident, documentation drives the outcome of your personal injury claim.
+After a slip and fall, documentation drives the outcome of your personal injury claim.
 Take photos of the hazard and the surrounding area, get witness names and contact information, and request a copy of any incident report before conditions change.

 How Our Louisville Premises Liability Lawyers Handle Your Case